akailany/PhotoSite/README.md

 	![ssh success](pics-readme/terminal-instance.jpeg)
 	<br>
 3. **Pulling Docker on your EC2 instance and running it** <br>
-     I used the following commands which I obtained from this [link]             (https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html).<br>
+     I used the following commands which I obtained from this [link](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html).<br>

 	1.Update installed packages on your instance
 	```
 	sudo yum update -y